-The closest thing to psychopathy or sociopathy in The Diagnostic and Statistical Manual (DSM)—the book that defines every mental illness and outlines how mental-health professionals should make the diagnosis—is either Narcissistic Personality Disorder or Antisocial Personality Disorder.
+The closest thing to psychopathy or sociopathy in The Diagnostic and Statistical Manual, or DSM—the book that defines every mental illness and outlines how mental-health professionals should make the diagnosis—is either narcissistic personality disorder or antisocial personality disorder.

-Other analysts have focused on the applicability of Narcissistic Personality Disorder, which the Mayo Clinic defines by “an inflated sense of [one’s] own importance, a deep need for admiration and a lack of empathy for others.
+Other analysts have focused on the applicability of narcissistic personality disorder, which the Mayo Clinic defines by “an inflated sense of [one’s] own importance, a deep need for admiration and a lack of empathy for others.
 But behind this mask of ultra-confidence lies a fragile self-esteem that’s vulnerable to the slightest criticism.”
-One psychologist, Ben Michaelis, called Trump “textbook Narcissistic Personality Disorder.”
-Psychologist George Simon called Trump “so classic that I’m archiving video clips of him to use in workshops because there’s no better example of his characteristics.”
+One psychologist, Ben Michaelis, called Trump “textbook narcissistic personality disorder.”
+The psychologist George Simon called Trump “so classic that I’m archiving video clips of him to use in workshops because there’s no better example of his characteristics.”

-To more wholly assess the claim of sociopathy, then, it may be more illustrative at this point to consider the Antisocial Personality Disorder side of the picture, which focuses on deceit, manipulation, disregard for the rights of others, and failure to take responsibility for one’s actions.
+To more wholly assess the claim of sociopathy, then, it may be more illustrative at this point to consider the antisocial-personality-disorder side of the picture, which focuses on deceit, manipulation, a disregard for the rights of others, and a failure to take responsibility for one’s actions.

 Antagonism can be characterized by hostility, manipulativeness, deceitfulness, or callousness.
 It’s worth considering these one by one.

-As one recent example, Fox News debate moderator Megyn Kelly said that she “may have overestimated his anger management skills” when, in response to perceived unfair questioning, Trump called her a “bimbo” with “blood coming out of her eyes, blood coming out of her wherever.”
+As one recent example, the Fox News debate moderator Megyn Kelly said that she “may have overestimated his anger-management skills” when, in response to perceived unfair questioning, Trump called her a “bimbo” with “blood coming out of her eyes, blood coming out of her wherever.”

-This degree of hostility is not unique to the last few years, nor can it be dismissed as TaylorSwifting (performative melodrama), as he has a record of retaliation in private as well.
+This degree of hostility is not unique to the past few years, nor can it be dismissed as “Taylor Swifting” (performative melodrama), as he has a record of retaliation in private as well.
 In the late 1980s, the satirical magazine Spy began to use Trump as a symbol of the gaudy decadence and ostentatious vulgarity of New York City during the era.
-Editor Graydon Carter noted at one point that Trump had small fingers, and the magazine—known for inventing pithy epithets for people and using them repeatedly—came to introduce Trump as a “short-fingered vulgarian.”
+The editor Graydon Carter noted at one point that Trump had small fingers, and the magazine—known for inventing pithy epithets for people and using them repeatedly—came to introduce Trump as a “short-fingered vulgarian.”